Xiangyang-Lei/fakeadmin/README.md

 # CsHub
-CsHub is a web application of tools for computer science.
+The CsHub is a web application of tools for computer science.
+The cs-hub is the backend project of the CsHub.